leylaBenAissaoui/Git-Trends/README.md

 :octocat: GitHub Api using Retrofit in Android

 # Description
-Implementation of a small app that list  the most :eyes: starred :octocat: Github repos that were created in the last 30 days by fetching  sorted JSON data directly from the Github API using Retrofit2 .
+Implementation of a small app that list  the most :star: starred :octocat: Github repos that were created in the last 30 days by fetching  sorted JSON data directly from the Github API using Retrofit2 .

 :link:
 :pushpin:
 :file_folder: